NethServer/arm-dev/ns_scl_testing/README.md

 Packages already build by the [community effort](https://armv7.dev.centos.org/repodir/community-SCLs_php72-testing/) are mirrored in the ns-scl-testing repository, [others are rebuild](https://armv7.dev.centos.org/repodir/community-php72-testing/) as SCL packages.

-Nethserver-mock based/dependent  build tools can be found here:
+Nethserver-mock based/dependent  build tools are included here:
 copy the mock configuration, make-php72-rpms and make-php72-sprm to the appropriate  place on your arm32 system.

 You need a specfile converted to fit a SCL build, than:

->make-php72-rmps php-\<module\>.spec
+>make-php72-rpms php-\<module\>.spec